Playoff field set: Georgia vs. Ohio State; Michigan vs. TCU - WHIZ News

 Michigan is in for the second time, again as the second seed after losing to Georgia in the Orange Bowl last season.

+“It’s a team that really works and competes, and I think they really understand if you want to have good thing happen you got to work, you got to compete for it,” Harbaugh told ESPN.

+Last year, Michigan was the first team reach the College Football Playoff after starting the season unranked in the AP Top 25.

-TCU becomes just the 13th different school make the field in nine years.
+TCU is now the second.
+The Horned Frogs also are just the 13th different school to make the field in nine years.
 That lack of variety is one of the main reasons the CFP will be expanding to 12 teams in the 2024 season.

 The Horned Frogs, whose only national title came in 1938, have never played Michigan.